Google Sheets fill down can save you a lot of time when doing data entry or working with data.

 What Is the Google Sheets Fill Down Handle?

-When you select a cell or a range of cells, you will notice a small blue square at the bottom-right of the selection.
-This square is the fill handle.
+When you select a cell or a range of cells, you will notice a small blue box at the bottom right corner of the selection.
+This square is the fill handle in Google Sheets.

-Examples How to Use Fill Handle in Google Sheets
+Examples of How to Use the Fill Handle in Google Sheets

-Here are some of the examples where you can quickly fill down data using fill handle.
+Here are some of the instances where you can quickly fill down data using the fill handle.

 Filling a Series of Data

-As shown in one of the snapshots above, you can use fill handle to fill down the data when there is a pattern.
+In this example we will show you how to drag numbers in Google Sheets.
+As shown in one of the snapshots above, you can use the fill handle to fill down the data when there is a pattern.

 Similarly, if you have a pattern where the number increments by .5 (as in 1, 1.5, 2), then you can get other numbers in this series by using the fill handle.